danielagarciacobos4/PacBio_GenomeAssembly_annotation/active_notes.md

 # 2. Annotation:

+For now this section will include the steps two main steps that are needed and will biuld up to the genome annotation wth RNA seq:

+1) Soft mask the genome with Earl Grey
+2) Assemble RNA seq for two tissues (liver and kidney)

+## 2.1 Earl Grey: soft masking the genome

 Earl Grey: soft masking of the genome.
 This is a needed step for genome annotation (actually I believe this is the first step of genome annotation, but I have to check and confirm this statement).

+## 2.2 Assemble RNA seq with Trinity

 I have obtained RNA seq data from Illumina of two tissue samples: liver and kidney.
 Unfortunately, these samples are not from the same individual I used for the PacBio genome.
 However, it is an individual from the same species (*Helicops angulatus*) and same population (Orinoquian region - Meta, Colombia).